 Conductor lets the reversible work run end-to-end β edits, tests, commits, the back-and-forth

 a window can answer for itself.
-It reads the live .jsonl trail each
+It reads the live .jsonl trails your

-knows what every agent is doing without you watching.
+~/.codex/sessions/, so it knows what every agent is doing without you

 This is the whole product.
 The fleet runs reversible work on its own β but the moment a window's next step would do something irreversible, Conductor physically stops and hands that one decision back to you.
 Auto-continue is commodity; auto-continue plus a gate you can't cross without a human thumb is the part you can trust.
 You can look away because it can't ship a deploy or move funds without you.